-Pregnancy tests, done on urine or blood, measure a hormone from the placenta called HCG (Human Chorionic Gonadotrophin).
-A blood test can detect pregnancy within days after fertilization (before the missed period).
-Most new urine tests are reliable as soon as your period is late.
-Some are effective even before that.
-A fresh sample gives most accurate results.
-The bottle should be clean with all the soap removed.

-You can buy pregnancy test kits in drugstores for home use for \$10 - \$15.
-Their main advantage is privacy.
+Pregnancy tests measure a hormone from the placenta called HCG (Human Chorionic Gonadotrophin).
+A blood test detects pregnancy within days after fertilization.
+New urine tests are reliable as soon as your period is late, some even earlier.
+A fresh morning sample in a clean bottle gives most accurate results.
+You can buy pregnancy test kits in drugstores for home use for \$10 - \$20.